-During the Review Year, along with the phase-out of the control measures for COVID-19 pandemic, the Group allocated more efforts in physical meetings, and flexibly arranged virtual meetings in consideration of the convenience of investors, which were conducive to enhancing the communication between the Group and the investment community.
-During the Review Year, the Company convened the previous annual general meeting in the form of a hybrid meeting.
-In addition, the Group held the results briefings for the previous year and the interim period of the Review Year in the form of physical meeting and telephone conference, and an investor day was also arranged during the Review Year.
-Directors, senior management, heads of BUs and vice presidents of functional departments of the Group were invited to attend these events and actively meet with the investors face to face.
-In the meantime, Directors and senior management of the Company flexibly accommodated investor conference and promptly responded to the investment community in regard to their concerned questions, such as the product and business strategies of the Group, latest development of its battery housing business, succession planning of senior management, the progress of newly launched overseas factories as well as production and sales outlook of the NEVs, fluctuating exchange rate, interest rate and raw material prices, and contingency plan by the Group.
-The Company hosted nearly 270 meetings during the Review Year, including physical visits, conference calls and video conferences.
-The Company also participated in 22 investment forums, facilitating in-depth communication with investors.
-During the Review Year, plant tours at the Group's facilities in China (Jiaxing, Ningbo, Anji etc.) and Serbia were arranged to facilitate investors to better understand the operations of the Group's different BUs.
+During the Review Year, the Group allocated more efforts in physical meetings, and flexibly arranged virtual meetings in consideration of the convenience of investors, which were conducive to enhancing the communication between the Group and the investment community.
+During the Review Year, the Company convened the previous annual general meeting in the form of a physical meeting in Hong Kong, and multiple shareholders attended the meeting and communicated with the Directors and management regarding their concerned questions.
+In addition, the Group held the results briefings for the previous year and the interim period of the Review Year in the form of physical meeting and telephone conference.
+In the meantime, Directors, senior management, heads of BUs and vice presidents of functional departments of the Group flexibly accommodated investor conference and promptly responded to the investment community in regard to their concerned questions, such as the product and business strategies of the Group, latest development of its battery housing business, succession planning of senior management, the updates of newly launched overseas factories as well as production and sales outlook of the NEVs, dividend policy, share buyback plans, fluctuating exchange rate, interest rate and raw material prices, geopolitical tensions, and contingency plan by the Group.
+The Company hosted over 270 meetings during the Review Year, including site visits, conference calls and video conferences.
+The Company also participated in 14 investment forums, facilitating in-depth communication with investors.
+During the Review Year, the Group further enhanced the interaction with and witnessed significant positioning increase from southbound stock connect investors, thus developing a more diversified and balanced shareholding structure.
+During the Review Year, plant tours at the Group's facilities in China (Jiaxing, Ningbo, Anji, Huaian etc.), Serbia and Mexico were arranged to facilitate investors to better understand the operations of the Group's different RUs